 **A candidate who obtains 0 points for Job Assessment will be disqualified.

-When assessing jobs plans, the BC PNP may award points for applicants proposing to create or maintain high-skilled occupations (NOC 0, A or B).
-If the business concept does not include high-skilled positions, the applicant will not receive any points under this factor.
+When assessing jobs plans, the BC PNP may award points to candidates proposing to create or maintain high-skilled occupations (NOC 0, A or B).
+If the business concept does not include high-skilled positions, the candidate will not receive any points under this factor.
 The creation or maintenance of 1 high-skilled position awards applicants 2 points and 2 or more positions result in the maximum available score of 4 points for this Economic Benefits factor.

 The BC PNP will take the following considerations when evaluating the proposed jobs plan: